ela-compil/BACnet/CodeExamples/Readme.txt

 	See the Readme file in the application directory.

 Xamarin
-	This directory contains codes for Android devices, using Xamarin developpment environment
+	This directory contains codes for Android devices, using Xamarin development environment.
+	See the Readme file in the directory.